container-job-runner/container-job-runner.github.io/_posts/quick-start/local-jobs/2020-09-14-5-copying-results.md

 Copying Job Results
 =======================

-You can copy job results back to your host project directory, using the command `cjr job:cp ID`.
-To monitor the progress of the copy operation, add the optional flag `--verbose`.
+To copy job output files back to their respective project directory, you can use the command `cjr job:cp ID`.
+If you want to monitor the progress of the copy operation, add the optional flag `--verbose`.

-Let's copy the results of the last job we completed in the third tutorial step by running the following command; note again that your ID will be different.
-If you forgot the id, use `cjr job:ls` to find its value.
+Let's copy the results of the async job you ran in step three of this tutorial; if you forgot the id, use `cjr job:ls` to find its value.
+The command for copying is show below; note again that your ID will be different.
 ```console
 $ cjr job:cp 1bf84f7 --verbose
 -- rsync Output: Volume to Host ------------------------------------------------